Community Action Organization of Erie County and Buffalo assistance programs.

 - Transportation from the Community Action Organization of Erie County and its partner Linwood/OxFord van service will help seniors keep medical appointments, purchase food at local supermarkets, and participate in other planned outings.

 Housing assistance from Community Action Organization of Erie County will help families address the affordable housing crisis in Erie County.
 The agency will offer referrals and information on child care, education assistance, transportation, financial counseling, and employment.
 Some of these expenses and challenge cause people to struggle with their rent.
+Low income tenants can find support, and find other ways to get help paying rent.

 The agencies New Ventures Housing Program provides mortgage and rent assistance to low income families and individuals facing foreclosures or evictions.
 So CAOEC services are meant to address those.
 The non-profit also has specific housing programs (low income and transitional) that are designed to help families address critical housing concerns.